-The article has been reviewed December 2019 and information is up-to-date.
+The article was reviewed January 2021 and the information is up-to-date.

 The holiday season is a festive time to be shared with family, friends and even co-workers.
 Many employers also join in the celebrations by allowing employees to put up decorations and exchange gifts.
 Employers also like to host holiday parties filled with food, music, and alcohol.
 Sometimes, however, these activities can create legal liability for employers, particularly public entities.
 We present here a few tips and reminders that can help employers avoid liability without spoiling their employees’ holiday fun.

 As the Second Circuit Court of Appeals has aptly stated, “No holiday season is complete, at least for the courts, without one or more First Amendment challenges to public holiday displays.”
 (Skoros v.
 City of New York) Before decking the halls, employers should consider the location of holiday decorations.
 Employers who plan to decorate common work areas should strive to avoid the appearance of endorsing one religion over another.
 For example, if a nativity scene is displayed in the reception area or lunch room, the employer may be perceived as favoring the Christian religion.
 Some employees may this find offensive.
 Therefore, employers who wish to decorate the workplace should use non-religious, winter themed decorations such as snowflakes, snowmen, candy canes, holly, and gingerbread houses.